Don your green attire, raise a glass and celebrate St. Patrick’s Day in Oklahoma at one of these festive celebrations.

 To pay tribute to Irish culture without the rowdy crowds, head to Saints in Oklahoma City.
 Located in the trendy Plaza District, visitors will be treated to perfectly prepared Irish dishes like lamb and barley stew and the O’Patty loaf sandwich in an upbeat, modern atmosphere.
 Tap into their extensive whiskey collection and unwind to the jukebox’s tunes.

 Tulsa’s energetic Blue Dome Entertainment District turns a vibrant shade of green every year when the streets are filled with thousands of spectators sporting the traditional color.
-Home of longtime Irish favorites Arnie’s Bar, Woody’s Corner Bar and James E. McNellie’s Public House within a few blocks of one another, festival-goers will be treated to enough Irish beer and fare to feed a small army.
+Home of longtime Irish favorites Arnie’s Bar, Woody’s Corner Bar and James E. McNellie’s Public House (check out their OKC outpost as well) within a few blocks of one another, festival-goers will be treated to enough Irish beer and fare to feed a small army.

 Held throughout the entire St. Patrick’s Day weekend from morning until night, visitors can pub crawl, browse fun local retailers or enjoy live music all weekend long into the early morning hours.
 Wander through the five-block radius in the Blue Dome District that will be blocked from traffic and watch as the party spills out onto the streets with tent staging areas and bar stands with rooftop seating.
 Keep an eye out for McNellie’s semi-truck featuring 30 taps and over 100 kegs of beer.